Are German carmakers exploiting Serbian workers? – DW – 11/27/2024

 Fear reigning at Serbian plants?

-Since 2023 the German Supply Chain Act has been in effect with the aim to protect workers like Nesic.
-The law holds companies responsible for ensuring compliance with human rights and environmental standards throughout the entire supply chain.
+Since 2023 the German Supply Chain Act has been in effect with the aim of protecting workers like Nesic.
+The law holds companies responsible for ensuring compliance with human rights and environmental standards throughout their entire supply chains.
 This includes the right to workplace health and safety, fair wages, and the right to form unions.

 Earlier this year, the Independent Union of Metalworkers of Serbia complained to carmakers Mercedes and Audi about working conditions at Yura.
 In their complaint, the union said workers are often exhausted, poorly paid and exposed to dangerous chemicals.
 Furthermore, the right to strike and hold union meetings had been violated.